selsamman/proxily/README.md

 ### How does it work?

-Although you don't need to know all of the details it is important to understand that Proxily performs it's magic using ES6 proxies.  makeObservable creates a proxy for the highest level object in your state.
+Although you don't need to know all of the details Proxily performs it's magic using ES6 proxies.  makeObservable creates a proxy for the highest level object in your state.
 Then as you reference further into your state object heirarchy, Proxily will replace references to deeper objects with references to a proxy for the referenced object.
-This way you don't need to annotate all of the objects as proxily will "discover" the relationships as you refernce the heirarchy.
+This way you don't need to annotate all of the objects as proxily will "discover" the relationships as you reference the heirarchy.
 The proxies will notify any components that contain **useObserverables** when properties they reference change.
+Other parts of your application outside of components may also observe changes to your state.

 Because it's use of ES6 Proxily does not support Internet Explorer and requires 0.69 of React-Native.
-In fact Proxily is written in Typescript and targets ES6.
+Proxily is written in Typescript and targets ES6.
+Therefore, you might as well target ES6 in your applications that use ES6.
+This results in far less transpilation and makes debugging easier.

-## Usage Patterns
+## Function Binding

-### Moving State Management out of Components
 The first example demonstrated that you change your state directly in your component.
 Just because you **can** do so does not mean that you **should** do so.

-Best practices are to keep state management separate from the component which represents the presentation of that state.
-Logic such as incrementing the counter should be kept in the counter component itself:
+Best practices are to keep logic separate from the component.
+One option is in the state itself by including an increment function

 ```javascript
 const counter = makeObservable({